Shinza Station

 Shinza Station (しんざ駅, Shinza-eki) is a railway station on the Hokuhoku Line in the city of Tōkamachi, Niigata, Japan, operated by the third-sector rail operator Hokuetsu Express.

 Lines

 Shinza Station is served by the Hokuhoku Line, and is located 14.4 kilometers from the starting point of the line at Muikamachi.

 Station layout

 The station has a single ground-level side platform serving one bi-directional track.
 The station is unattended.

 Adjacent stations

 History

-Shinza Station opened on 22 March 1997.
+Shinza Station opened on 22 March 1997, coinciding with the opening of the Hokuhoku Line.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 102 passengers daily.